 In May 2023, the Company entered into an ATM Equity OfferingSM Sales Agreement ("New Sale Agreement") with BofA Securities, Inc. ("BofA") to sell shares of common stock, from time to time, through an "at the market offering" program having an aggregate offering price of up to \$150.0 million through which BofA would act as sales agent.
-There was no activity from the New Sale Agreement during the six nine months ended June 30, 2023 September 30, 2023.
-As of June 30, 2023 September 30, 2023, \$150.0 million of common stock remained available for sale under the New Sale Agreement.
+There was no activity from the New Sale Agreement during the nine three months ended September 30, 2023 March 31, 2024.
+As of September 30, 2023 March 31, 2024, \$150.0 million of common stock remained available for sale under the New Sale Agreement.
+In February 2024, the Company delivered written notice to BofA that it was suspending and terminating the prospectus related to the shares of its common stock issuable pursuant to the terms of the Sale Agreement.
+As a result, the Company will not make any sales of its securities pursuant to the Sale Agreement, unless and until a new prospectus, prospectus supplement, or a new registration statement relating to the shares of its common stock is filed.
+Other than the termination of the prospectus, the Sale Agreement remains in full force and effect.

-In July 2023, the Company closed an underwritten offering of 4,153,717 shares of its common stock and pre-funded warrants to purchase 583,483 shares of common stock.
+In July 2023, the Company closed an underwritten offering of 4,153,717 shares of its common stock and pre-funded warrants to purchase 583,483 shares of common stock at an exercise price of \$0.001 per share.
 The shares of common stock were sold at a price of \$12.46 per share and the pre-funded common stock warrants were sold at a price of \$12.459 per pre-funded common stock warrant, resulting in gross proceeds of \$59.0 million.
 Fees related to the offering included underwriting discounts, commissions, and offering expenses in the aggregate amount of \$2.5 million, resulting in net proceeds of \$56.5 million.
 The pre-funded common stock warrants will not expire until exercised in full and are exercisable in cash or by means of a cashless exercise.